 - Kailua Crystals

-As for dining Banan is an amazing dessert spot, and Easy Que, Maui Brewing Co., and Kono’s are solid options for lunch or dinner!
+As for dining, Easy Que, Maui Brewing Co., and Kono’s are solid options for lunch or dinner!
 And of course you gotta check out a spot to grab an acai bowl!

 Things to do in Kaneohe